How Does HEI-Energy Work?

 HEI-Energy is dedicated to producing high-quality science about UOGD, from defining the goals through independently reviewing the results.
 HEI-Energy itself does not take policy positions; however, the projects that HEI-Energy funds either will provide scientific information of direct and immediate use for policy development or will pave the way for developing such information.

-HEI-Energy’s research program will be guided by a five-year Implementation Plan, developed with input from HEI-Energy sponsors (a partnership of government and industry), other governmental and non-governmental organizations, and the scientific community.
+HEI-Energy’s research program is guided by a five-year Implementation Plan, developed with input from HEI-Energy sponsors (a partnership of government and industry), other governmental and non-governmental organizations, and the scientific community.
 Sponsors will not be involved in selecting, overseeing, or evaluating research funded by HEI-Energy.

 The Energy Research Committee is responsible for defining, implementing, and overseeing HEI-Energy’s research program.
 This committee consults with sponsors and other interested parties to determine research priorities and to develop the HEI-Energy Implementation Plan.
 The Energy Research Committee also conducts critical reviews of the health and exposure literature to identify knowledge and define research priorities.